MGamalE/GitSheet/README.md

  There are two types of references for commit/branch:

- > head : is a reference for a commit object, it has a name (branch name , tag name ..), the last commit from each branch represents the head for that branch.
+ > head : is a reference for a commit object, it has a name (branch name , tag name ..), the last commit from each branch represents the head for branch.

- > HEAD (CAPITAL LETTERS): is an active / current head
+ > HEAD (CAPITAL LETTERS): is an active / current head, points to commit you are working on.